open62541/open62541/doc/tutorial_client_firstSteps.rst

 First steps with open62541-client
 ===================================

-In the previous :doc:`tutorial_firstStepsServer` tutorial, you should have gotten your build environment verified and created a first OPC UA server using the open62541 stack.
+In the previous :doc:`tutorial_server_firstSteps` tutorial, you should have gotten your build environment verified and created a first OPC UA server using the open62541 stack.
 The created server however doesn't do much yet and there is no client to interact with the server.
 We are going to remedy that in this tutorial by creating some nodes and variables.

 ----------------------